gbif/ipt/Launch.md

 1. Release new version using Jenkins
     * Note: comment out the integration tests (ITs) for Jenkins to release the IPT successfully.
 Remember to uncomment the ITs in master afterwards.
+    * Check the WAR, RPM and Docker image have been released!
 2. Update GBIF IPTs to new version
     * Update production instances:
         * [BID IPT](https://cloud.gbif.org/bid) - customized (see below for help).